 Take a virtual tour of the Poole’s Cavern chambers, but, if you want it to be a surprise, skip this bit and see it in real life.

-Take a stroll through Buxton Country Park and follow one of our woodland sculpture trails to the hilltop viewpoint of Solomon’s Temple with spectacular peak land views.
+Take a leisurely stroll through Buxton Country Park on one of the three marked woodland sculpture trails to the hilltop viewpoint of Solomon’s Temple with spectacular and extensive High Peak and peak land views, from here you can see the whole of Buxton in front of you.

 Our Visitor centre includes the Cafe@ the Cavern with a wide range of delicious produce including daily specials, light snacks and fair trade coffee.
 The cafe also has free WIFI to keep you in touch with the World.